domferr/competitive-programming/README.md

 Given an array arr[] of N elements and integer K, find the maximum for each and every contiguous subarray (window) of size K. Problem available also on [GeeksForGeeks](http://practice.geeksforgeeks.org/problems/maximum-of-all-subarrays-of-size-k/0).

+#### Missing Number in Array | [Solution](https://github.com/domferr/competitive-programming/tree/main/MissingNumber)

+Given an array of size N-1 such that it only contains distinct integers in the range of 1 to N. Find the missing element.
+Problem available also on [GeeksForGeeks](http://practice.geeksforgeeks.org/problems/missing-number-in-array1416/1).

 #### Next Larger Element | [Solution](https://github.com/domferr/competitive-programming/tree/main/NextLargerElement)

 Given an array arr[] of size N having distinct elements, the task is to find the next greater element for each element